continuedev/continue/docs/docs/customize/model-providers/top-level/openai.md

 OpenAI currently does not offer any autocomplete models.

-[Click here](../../model-types/autocomplete.md) to see our full list of autocomplete model providers.
+[Click here](../../model-types/autocomplete.md) to see a list of autocomplete model providers.

 ## Embeddings model